Welcome to today's edition of the Rush 24-7 podcast.

 Trump is employing the same hunting playbook that Cruz has used for weeks.

-And uh, and that is going straight after delegates.
+And that is going straight after delegates.

 I wonder what Trumpists think of this.

-So it look, it's an acknowledgement that Lion Ted has been out there playing the game and is running ahead of Trump in this aspect of it.
+So look, it's an acknowledgement that Lion Ted has been out there playing the game and is running ahead of Trump in this aspect of it.

-Keep in mind, all we're talking about here is second and third ballots at the convention, not changing the way anything lines up on the first ballot.
+And keep in mind, all we're talking about here is second and third ballots at the convention, not changing the way anything lines up on the first ballot.

-Now, as for what's happening today, keeping today in perspective.
+Now, as for what's happening today, keeping today in perspective, this is going to be a great day for Trump.

-We got voters in Connecticut, Maryland, Rhode Island, Delaware, and Pennsylvania.
+We've got voters in Connecticut, Maryland, Rhode Island, Delaware, and Pennsylvania.

 172 delegates will be accounted for today.